 The Records Clerk is responsible for processing credit/debit card payments for traffic citations and payment plan accounts.
 She assists with detainee commissary accounts, reception duties, and in processing mail.
 In addition, the Records Clerk assists in debt collection for outstanding court ordered fines and fees.

 The Receptionist is responsible for six incoming phone lines and assisting the public.
 She also processes account payments, traffic citations, and accident reports.
 In addition, she prepares and maintains all detainee work release files; and assists the Office Manager with various tasks.

 The Chief Deputy/Law Enforcement is responsible for the direct and indirect supervision of the Law Enforcement Division and Communications Division.

-The Chief Deputy/Administration is responsible for all Detention Center related activities.
+The Chief Deputy/Administration is responsible for administrative duties related to the Detention Center.